-1. Advise the debtor of the requirement to attend the meeting of creditors, and notify the debtor of the date, time, and place of that meeting.

-2. Inform the debtor that the debtor must be punctual and, in the case of a joint filing, that both spouses must appear at the same meeting.
+- 1. Advise debtor(s) of the requirement to attend the Section 341(a) meeting, and notify the debtor(s) of the date, time, and place of that meeting. - 2.
+Inform debtor(s) that debtor(s) must be punctual and, in the case of a joint filing, that both spouses must appear at the same meeting and testify under oath.

-3. Provide knowledgeable legal representation for the debtor at the § 341(a) meeting of creditors and at any motion hearing, plan confirmation hearing, and/or plan modification hearing.

-4. If the attorney finds it necessary for another attorney to appear and attend the § 341(a) meeting or any court hearing, personally explain to the debtor, in advance, the role and identity of the other attorney and provide the other attorney with the file in sufficient time to review it and properly represent the debtor.

-5. Ensure timely submission to the trustee of properly documented proof of income for the debtor, including business reports for self-employed debtors.

-6. Timely respond to objections to plan confirmation and, where necessary, prepare, file, and serve an amended plan.

-7. Timely prepare, file, and serve any necessary amended statements and schedules and any change of address, in accordance with information provided by the debtor.

-8. Be available to respond to the debtor's questions throughout the term of the plan.

-9. Prepare, file, and serve timely modifications to the plan after confirmation, when necessary, including modifications to suspend, lower, or increase plan payments.

-10. Prepare, file, and serve necessary motions to buy or sell property and to incur debt.

-11. Evaluate claims which are filed and, where appropriate, object to filed claims.

-12. Timely respond to the trustee's motion to dismiss the case, such as for payment default, or unfeasibility, and to motions to increase the payments into the plan.

-13. Timely respond to motions for relief from stay.

-14. Prepare, file, and serve all appropriate motions to avoid liens, if not included in the plan.

-15. Provide any other legal services necessary for the administration of this case before the bankruptcy court.
+- 3. Provide knowledgeable legal representation for debtor(s) at the Section 341(a) meeting and at any motion hearing, plan confirmation hearing, and/or plan modification hearing. - 4.
+If the attorney finds it necessary for another attorney to appear and attend the Section 341(a) meeting or any court hearing, personally explain to debtor(s), in advance, the role and identity of the other attorney and provide the other attorney with the file in sufficient time to review it and properly represent debtor(s). - 5.
+Ensure timely submission, at least 14 days prior to the Section 341(a) meeting, to the trustee of properly documented proof of income for the debtor(s), picture identification, proof of social security number, and any other required information, as requested, including business reports for self-employed debtor(s). - 6.
+Timely respond to objections to plan confirmation and, where necessary, prepare, file, and serve an amended plan. - 7.
+Timely prepare, file, and serve any necessary amended statements and schedules and any change of address, in accordance with information provided by debtor(s). - 8.
+Be available to respond to debtor(s)' questions throughout the term of the plan. - 9.
+Prepare, file, and serve timely modifications to the plan after confirmation, when necessary, including modifications to suspend, lower, or increase plan payments. - 10.
+Prepare, file, and serve necessary motions to buy or sell property and to incur debt. - 11.
+Evaluate claims which are filed and, where appropriate, object to filed claims. - 12.
+Timely respond to the trustee's motion to dismiss the case, such as for payment default, or unfeasibility, and to motions to increase plan payments. - 13.
+Timely respond to motions for relief from stay, if necessary. - 14.
+Prepare, file, and serve all appropriate motions to avoid liens, if not included in the plan. - 15.
+Provide any other legal services necessary for the administration of this case before the Bankruptcy Court.